kdo1027/farmconnect-text/README.md

 1. Send a message to your Twilio WhatsApp number
 2. Choose your role:
-   - Reply **1** for Farmer/Laborer
+   - Reply 1 for Farmer/Laborer
-   - Reply **2** for Farm Owner
+   - Reply 2 for Farm Owner

 ### Farmer Flow

 1. **Registration**
-   - Provide name
-   - Provide location
-   - Upload ID photo
+   - Provide name, location, and ID photo

 2. **Set Preferences** (All Multiple Choice)
-   - Choose work types (1-6, can select multiple)
-     - Harvesting, Planting, Irrigation, Livestock care, General labor, All types
-   - Select travel distance (1-4)
-     - Up to 10/25/50 miles, Any distance
-   - Choose work schedule (1-3)
+   - Choose work types, travel distance, and work schedule
-     - Full-time, Part-time, Flexible

 3. **Browse Jobs**
-   - View **top 5 matched jobs** at once (sorted by highest pay)
+   - View top 5 matched jobs at once (sorted by highest pay)
    - Select a job by number (1-5) to see full details
    - Apply for job or go back to list